---

 The Prismic toolbar automatically appears during preview sessions, providing content writers with:

-• A list of documents in the current preview
+* A list of pages in the current preview

-• Quick links to open documents in the Writing Room
+* Quick links to open pages in the Page builder

 The toolbar appears in the bottom-left corner of a preview.